7-Week-Old Baby Hospitalized with Brain Bleed After Being Hit By Rogue Softball

 The donations — no matter how small — may help the couple during one of their most difficult times.

-“Lee and Kassy went through three rounds of in vitro to have McKenna on top of other infertility treatments,” Laura, a relative of the couple, told PEOPLE.
+“Lee and Kassy went through three rounds of [fertility treatment] to have McKenna,” Laura, a relative of the couple, told PEOPLE.
 “This has been especially crushing to them.”